TOAST-DOCS/RDS-FOR-SQLSERVER/en/console-guide.md

 ![user group list 001](https://static.toastoven.net/prod_rds_mssql/user_group_list_001.png)
 ![create user group 001](https://static.toastoven.net/prod_rds_mssql/user_group_create_001.png)

-* ❶ Add and delete notification target.
+* ❶ Add or delete notification target.
   ![create user group 001](https://static.toastoven.net/prod_rds_mssql/user_group_user_list_001.png)
     * Click the **Add** button on the right of the user to add as a notification target.
     * Click the **x** button on the right of the user’s name to remove it from the notification target.